From Sub-eikonal DIS to Quark Distributions and their High-Energy Evolution: Conclusions

 We further showed that the same inclusive operator content follows independently from the high-energy limit of the leading-twist non-local OPE of Balitsky and Braun.
 This provides a nontrivial cross-check of the construction and establishes an explicit operator-level bridge between the shock-wave formalism and the non-local light-cone expansion.
 The present analysis does not yet imply a general one-to-one correspondence between higher-twist order and sub-eikonal order.
 Rather, it provides a concrete framework in which that broader relation can be investigated systematically.

-A second main result of this work is the discussion of the high-energy evolution of the corresponding $x_B=0$ operators $Q_1$ and $Q_5$.
-Rewriting the evolution equations in terms of dipole-type operator combinations, we identified an operator basis whose bilocal building blocks vanish in the zero-size limit.
+A second main result of this work is the discussion of the high-energy evolution of the corresponding $x_B=0$ operators $Q^f_1$, $Q^{\rm S}_5$, and $Q_5^{{\rm NS}, (a)}$, and their Hermitian conjugates.
+This singlet/non-singlet decomposition is meant here at the level of the flavor structure of the $x_B=0$ high-energy operators and of their rapidity evolution, and should not be identified directly with the decomposition of the physical one-photon helicity structure function at finite $x_B$, whose contribution is weighted by the electromagnetic charges $e_f^2$.
+Rewriting the evolution equations in terms of dipole-type operator combinations, eqs. \eqref{Q1xy}, \eqref{Q5xy}, \eqref{Psi1xy}, \eqref{Psi5xy}, \eqref{calFxy}, and \eqref{dipoleWilsonline}, we identified an operator basis whose bilocal building blocks vanish in the zero-dipole-size limit.
 This makes the small-dipole behavior manifest, clarifies the operator structure responsible for the leading logarithm of energy, and provides a natural framework for organizing the sub-eikonal high-energy dynamics.

-In the double-logarithmic approximation, the evolution of $Q_1$ and, in the strict ladder approximation, of $Q_5$ admits the usual mixed longitudinal--transverse Bessel-type solution when the transverse phase space is treated independently.
+Projecting the evolution equations onto the strict local ladder sector, one finds that $Q_1^f$ and, in the non-singlet channel, $Q_5^{NS,(a)}$ admit the usual mixed longitudinal-transverse Bessel-type solution when the transverse phase space is treated independently.
 When the transverse phase space is instead constrained by longitudinal ordering, the second logarithm is converted into a logarithm of energy.
-In the symmetric double-logarithmic regime, this yields the fixed-coupling Kirschner--Lipatov exponent with the full finite-$N_c$ color factor $C_F$.
-The same reasoning applies to $Q_5$ at strict ladder level, while differences with the full polarized small-$x$ resummation are expected beyond that approximation, where signature-dependent and non-ladder contributions become important.
+In the symmetric double-logarithmic regime, this yields the fixed-coupling Kirschner-Lipatov exponent with the full finite-$N_c$ color factor $C_F$.
+This statement refers to the reduced strict-ladder sector, while the full enlarged operator basis is not closed in the present formulation.

+It is worth stressing that the logarithmic high-energy enhancement discussed here was also observed in the collinear framework where the corresponding small-$x$ enhancement was analyzed directly in higher-order DIS coefficient functions and splitting kernels~\cite{Vermaseren:2005qc,Davies:2022ofz}.

-Taken together, these results show that the first sub-eikonal quark correction already provides the operator bridge between the high-energy dipole formalism and the standard finite-$x_B$ light-ray description of DIS, while at the same time leading naturally to an $x_B=0$ evolution problem formulated in terms of dipole-type operators.
+Taken together, the results in this work show that the first sub-eikonal quark correction already provides the operator bridge between the high-energy dipole formalism and the standard finite-$x_B$ light-ray description of DIS, while at the same time leading naturally to an $x_B=0$ evolution problem formulated in terms of dipole-type operators.
 A natural next step is therefore to derive a closed evolution system directly for this operator basis and to clarify in detail its relation to previous approaches to small-$x$ helicity evolution beyond the strict ladder approximation.